 Most people with PAD never feel any symptoms.
 Some may experience leg pain while walking, but the pain goes away when they rest.
 Other signs include pain, cramping or fatigue in the thighs, calves, hips or buttocks, foot pain that continues after exercise and foot, toe or lower leg wounds that take too long to heal.

 You may be more susceptible to PAD if you are:

 - Suffering from high blood pressure or high cholesterol

 - From a family with history of cardiovascular disease, stroke or diabetes

 PAD and Diabetes

 Those with diabetes are prone to PAD.
 The combination of these two conditions significantly increases a person's risk of heart attack or stroke at a younger age.

 Because those with diabetes have reduced feeling in their feet and legs, they often do not feel symptoms of PAD and it goes undiagnosed and untreated.
 The reduced blood flow from PAD can also lead to longer wound healing, which may increase the risk of amputation.

 It's important for those with diabetes to carefully control their blood sugar, blood pressure and cholesterol levels and to get checked for PAD.
-The Diabetes Treatment Center at Desert Springs offers free Ankle Brachial Index screenings fo check for PAD.
-For more information, click here for screening dates or contact the Diabetes Treatment Center at Desert Springs Hospital Medical Center at 702-369-7560.
+The Diabetes Treatment Center at Desert Springs offers free Ankle Brachial Index screenings to check for PAD.
+For more information, contact the Diabetes Treatment Center at 702-369-7560.